oracle/ojdbc-extensions/ojdbc-provider-aws/README.md

 The Connection String Provider provides Oracle JDBC with a connection string managed by the AWS Secrets Manager service.
-This is a [Resource Provider](https://docs.oracle.com/en/database/oracle/oracle-database/23/jajdb/oracle/jdbc/spi/OracleResourceProvider.html) identified by the name `ojdbc-provider-aws-secretsmanager-tnsnames`.
+This is a [Resource Provider](https://docs.oracle.com/en/database/oracle/oracle-database/23/jajdb/oracle/jdbc/spi/OracleResourceProvider.html) identified by the name `ojdbc-provider-aws-secrets-manager-tnsnames`.

 This provider retrieves and decodes a `tnsnames.ora` file stored as a secret in AWS Secrets Manager.